scipion-em/docs/release-3.0.0/_sources/docs/developer/tutorials/creating-tests-for-template-calculator.rst.txt

     3.3 Store operand1 value in a class attribute named **cls.op1** and do the same for operand2 with **cls.op2**.

-4. Write four tests, one for each operation offered by the calculator protocol (Sum, Substract, Multiply and Divide).
+4. Write four tests, one for each operation offered by the calculator protocol (Sum, Subtract, Multiply and Divide).
    Each test must:

     4.1  Create a calculator protocol object with the attributes operation, operand1 and operand2.